 6. Did you take the time to savor the beauty around you?

 Find the right balance between your work responsibilities and those around you who long for your presence.
 In her book, Top Five Regrets of the Dying, palliative care provider Bonnie Ware’s number 2 pick for regrets that dying people have is that of working too hard.
 And as a result, missing out on quality time with loved ones.

 The start of the year is perfect for planning your vacation time for you and your family.
 You likely have a fresh quota of vacation days so take the time to ensure they are used well.

 Make sure you plan for enough of fun with your family and to sample more of our beautiful world.

-Increase Your Odds Of Becoming Your Best Self In The New Year
+Increase Your Odds Of Becoming A Better Person In The New Year

 Give goal-setting a rest and work on developing a potent talent stack for yourself.
 Remove the bad influences from people and work cultures in your life.
 Face some areas of doubt early.
 Try and overcome a few of them for a positive framing and to boost your self-confidence.